-2. Slice each egg in half lengthwise.
-Remove the yolks, mash them, and mix them with the remaining ingredients (except for the jalapeños and the paprikas).
+1. Slice each egg in half lengthwise.
+Remove the yolks, mash them, and mix them with the remaining ingredients (except for the paprika).

-3. Spoon the creamy yolk mixture back into the egg whites.
-Sprinkle with smoked paprika and top with the jalapeño slices.
+2. Spoon the creamy yolk mixture back into the egg whites.
+Sprinkle with smoked paprika and serve.